 My reaction times were SHOCKING, to say the least, I don’t think I managed to hit one duck, my recall was poor but my problem solving wasn’t too bad.
 My score came out at 64% baby lagged so I will definitely be taking the test again once Jelly Bean arrives to see how it compares.

 There was one thing which people would often say to me in those early months “it won’t last forever”.
-Of course, at the time when I was feeling tired, emotional and my nerves were a little on edge I used to think “what a daft thing to say” but it’s true, there is light at the end of the tunnel and your baby days are over in the blink of an eye so as difficult as those days can me, make the most of them whilst you can.
+Of course, at the time when I was feeling tired, emotional and my nerves were a little on edge I used to think “what a daft thing to say” but it’s true, there is light at the end of the tunnel and your baby days are over in the blink of an eye.
+Babies sleep patterns naturally change over time.
+So as difficult as those days can me, make the most of them whilst you can.
 Even in the middle of the night when baby won’t sleep I’ll bet they will still manage to raise a smile from you at least once!

 Latest posts by Sabina Green (see all)

 - How to Financially Survive the Holiday Season? - December 6, 2019

 - Styling your house with the perfect fit blinds - December 5, 2019